 Example.
 Many mortgages and deeds of trust require that the lender or servicer send the borrowers a breach letter giving them 30 days to cure the default before starting a foreclosure.
 If the servicer doesn't send a breach letter, this may provide grounds for invalidating the foreclosure.

-Inadequacy of sale price may justify setting aside a foreclosure sale if the price is so low that it "shocks the conscience" of the court.
+Inadequacy of sale price might justify setting aside a foreclosure sale if the price is so low that it "shocks the conscience" of the court.
 It is often difficult to get a sale set aside on this basis.
 Usually to get a sale invalidated for inadequacy of sale price, you will also need additional circumstances that warrant voiding the sale.

 For instance, courts are more likely to set aside a sale if there is an inadequate sales price combined with: